-WTCS-BAS 2019 Apprenticeship Completion Report
+WTCS-BAS 20 Apprenticeship Completion Report

-The 2019 WTCS-BAS Apprenticeship Completer Report is now available online.
+The 2020 WTCS-BAS Apprenticeship Completer Report is now available online.
 The report contains employment, wage and training satisfaction outcomes for apprentices completing their programs in 2016-17.
-It can be found here: https://www.wtcsystem.edu/about-us/resources-publications Or via direct link here: https://www.wtcsystem.edu/wtcsexternal/cmspages/getdocumentfile.aspx?nodeguid=b3153b83-19ff-41d4-8527-39fe0e9c845c
+It can be found here: 2020 WTCS-BAS Apprentice Completer Report

-- Of the 847 completers surveyed, 330 (39%) responded. - Respondents reported a 96% satisfaction rate for both on-the-job training and classroom instruction. - Median salary across all trades increased to \$77,753 from \$71,624 in the prior year. - Respondents indicating an interest in continuing education beyond apprenticeship rose to 46%, up from 43% and 34% in the two preceding years.
+- Of the 1,143 completers surveyed, 488 (43%) responded.
+(In the prior year report, 847 completers were surveyed and response rate was 39%.) - Respondents reported a 92% satisfaction rate for on-the-job training and 96% for classroom instruction. - Median salary across all trades increased to \$80,344.
+This is up from \$77,753 and \$71,624 in the two prior reporting years. - Respondents indicating an interest in continuing education beyond apprenticeship remained steady at 44%.